davidmoten/rxjava-jdbc/README.md

 Transactions
 ------------------
 Queries can be surrounded by beginTransaction and commit/rollback calls.
-The queries eventually run between the calls will use a single thread one by one and will all use the same Connection object.
+The queries eventually run between the calls will use the same Scheduler with a single thread pool and will all use the same Connection object.

 Queries within a transaction are constructed as normal using dependencies on or parameter lists from other queries but the commit/rollback statement must also reference its dependencies.